yasfatft/BMinorCompiler/README.md

 - your are done

 this isn't already a completed project and i will update it normally suring time until becoming a B-Minor advanced compiler. wheras it's now only a lexer of language B-Minor :|

+> i also upload a B-Minor pdf for those wanna to know B-Minor the best